vbookshelf/myOfflineAi-PrivacyFirst/README.md

 <br>

-## Limitations
+## Response times when using myOfflineAi

-- Hallucinations
+- When you send your first message, it make a minute to get your first response.
+But after that responses are much faster.
-- Slow response time to first message when processing pdf documents and images
+- Similarly when you submit an image or a pdf, the response time to the first message may take a while.
+But susequent responses are faster.

-- Limited to using small models
+Therefore, please be patient for the first response.

 ## How to Install and Run the app